Aleksandr Popov (physicist): Later work

 In 1900 a radio station was established under Popov's instructions on Hogland island (Suursaari) to provide two-way communication by wireless telegraphy between the Russian naval base and the crew of the battleship General-Admiral Apraksin.
 The battleship had run aground on Hogland island in the Gulf of Finland in November 1899.
 The crew of the Apraksin were not in immediate danger, but the water in the Gulf began to freeze.
 Due to bad weather and bureaucratic red tape, the crew of Apraksin did not arrive until January 1900 to establish a wireless station on Hogland Island.
 By 5 February, however, messages were being received reliably.
 The wireless messages were relayed to Hogland Island by a station some 25 miles away at Kymi (nowadays Kotka) on the Finnish coast.
 Kotka was selected as the location for the wireless relay station because it was the point closest to Hogland Island served by telegraph wires connected to Russian naval headquarters.

 By the time the Apraksin was freed from the rocks by the icebreaker Yermak at the end of April, 440 official telegraph messages had been handled by the Hogland Island wireless station.
 Besides the rescue of the Apraksin's crew, more than 50 Finnish fishermen, who were stranded on a piece of drift ice in the Gulf of Finland, were saved by the icebreaker Yermak following distress telegrams sent by wireless telegraphy.
 In 1901 Alexander Popov was appointed as professor at the Electrotechnical Institute.
 In 1905 he was elected director of the institute.

 Death

 In 1905 he became seriously ill and died of a brain hemorrhage on 13 January 1906.

+He was succeeded as head of the Russian national wireless organisation by Simeon Aisenstein with whom he had worked closely.